 Active content handling can be enabled or disabled by checking the checkbox before each type you would like to strip.
-For example to strip ActiveX and Flash enable the checkbox named Strip ActiveX objects.
-It's possible to strip ActiveX, Flash, Java, JavaScript and VBScript, it's also possible to block cookies.
+For example to strip ActiveX and Flash, enable the checkbox named Strip ActiveX objects.
+It is possible to strip ActiveX, Flash, Java, JavaScript, and VBScript.
+It is also possible to block cookies.